 - How has your work affected the bottom line?
 What metrics can you use that point to cost savings, revenue increases, productivity improvements, or other benefits to your employers?

-- What type of work are you consistently sought for—that distinguishes you among other team members or executives?
+- What type of work do others consistently seek you out for that sets you apart from other team members or executives?

 - What do others say when asked about the quality or impact of your work?